webpack/webpack.js.org/src/content/plugins/internal-plugins.md

 ### ConstPlugin

-Tries to evaluate expressions in `if (...)` conditions and replace them with `true`/`false` for further possible dead branch elimination.
+Tries to evaluate expressions in `if (...)` statements and ternaries to replace them with `true`/`false` for further possible dead branch elimination using hooks fired by the parser.

 There are multiple optimizations in production mode regarding dead branches:

 * The ones performed by UglifyJS